zacharygraziano/uno/README.md

 `run` is a `Stream[GameState]` which contains all changes to the game's state from start to finish.

+## Example
+There's an example of using it it [here](https://github.com/zacharygraziano/uno/blob/master/src/it/scala/tech/dougie/uno/Example.scala).
+You can run it with `sbt it/test`.

 ## Shortcomings

 + The default strategies are not very sophisticated.